Dirk Carlson

-Dirk Carlson (born 1 April 1998) is a professional footballer who plays for Austrian club SKN St. Pölten on loan from the Dutch club ADO Den Haag as a left back.
-Born in the United States, he represents the Luxembourg national team.
+Dirk Carlson (born 1 April 1998) is a professional footballer who plays for Austrian club SKN St. Pölten as a left back.
+Born in the United States, he plays for the Luxembourg national team.

 Club career

 Carlson has previously played club football for RFC Union Luxembourg, Union Titus Pétange, Grasshopper Club Zürich, Karlsruher SC and Erzgebirge Aue.

 On 6 February 2023, Carlson joined SKN St. Pölten in Austria on loan until the end of the season, with an option to buy.
+At the end of the season, the transfer was made permanent, with Carlson signing a three-year contract with the club.

 International career

-He made his international debut for the Luxembourg national team in 2016.
+He made his international debut for the Luxembourg national team on 2 September 2016 in a 3-1 defeat against Latvia.